coralblocks/CoralBench/README.md

 ###### For how this applies to [CoralSequencer](https://www.coralblocks.com/coralsequencer) you can check [this article](https://www.coralblocks.com/index.php/hotspot-jit-aot-and-warm-up/).

-## HotSpotVM (-Xcomp and JIT) vs LLVM (clang) vs GraalVM
+## HotSpotVM (-Xcomp and JIT) vs C++ LLVM (clang) vs GraalVM

-In this section, we compare the `HotSpotVM` JIT against three forms of AOT: `LLVM` (clang), `GraalVM` (native-image), and `-Xcomp`.
+In this section, we compare the `HotSpotVM` JIT against three forms of AOT: `C++ LLVM` (clang), `GraalVM` (native-image), and `-Xcomp`.
 To ensure a fair and unbiased comparison, all Java and C++ source code is designed to be _equivalent_.
 Not only the `IntMap` class, which is the code being measured, but also the `Bench` class, which performs the measurements. `We made every effort to maintain consistency and fairness in the comparison but there might be aspects we have overlooked.` **If you notice anything that seems incorrect or could be improved, especially in the C++ code, please feel free to open an issue or submit a pull request.**

 The Java `IntMap` implementation [is here](src/main/java/com/coralblocks/coralbench/example/IntMap.java).
 The C++ `IntMap` implementation [is here](src/main/c/int_map.hpp).<br/>
 The Java benchmark code [is here](src/main/java/com/coralblocks/coralbench/example/IntMapBenchmark.java).
 The C++ benchmark code [is here](src/main/c/int_map_benchmark.cpp).<br/>